 The Swiss model is a great example (Federal Council of Switzerland, 2019).

-Fairer Distribution of Wealth – the Counterbalance system advocates for the Average Weekly Earnings (AWE - in Australia, it is currently $1,633 p/w) amount to be paid to those working as Community Enterprise Employees.
+Fairer Distribution of Wealth – the Counterbalance system advocates for the Average Weekly Earnings (AWE - in Australia, it is currently $1,714 p/w) amount to be paid to those working as Community Enterprise Employees.
 Based on computer simulation modelling, and for reasons outlined in the discussion paper (Malliaros & Hall, 2019), this is pivotal to achieving the goals of the Counterbalance Economics model.
+To understand the impacts of income inequality in every facet of life, please watch the TED talk above, given by Richard Wilkinson a British social epidemiologist and author of the Spirit Level: Why Equality is Better for Everyone.

 The goals of the CBE can be achieved by paying Community Enterprise Employees less than the AWE, however, the positive impacts on income inequality and wage-push inflation would be compromised.